ipdk-io/networking-recipe/setup/building-stratum-deps.md

 This document explains how to build and install the Stratum dependencies.

-> Note: For the Intel IPU E2100, see
+> Note: For the Intel&reg; IPU E2100, see
 [Building Stratum Dependencies for ES2K](building-stratum-deps-es2k.md).

 ## 1 Prerequisites

 ### 1.1 CMake

-`cmake 3.15` or above must be installed.
+CMake 3.15 or above must be installed.

-Avoid versions 3.24.x and 3.25.x.
-They have an issue that causes the Protobuf build to fail.
+Avoid versions 3.24 and 3.25.
+There is an issue in cmake that causes the Protobuf build to fail.
+This problem was fixed in version 3.26.

 ### 1.2 OpenSSL

-`OpenSSL 1.1` must be installed.
-The Stratum dependencies use OpenSSL instead of building and installing BoringSSL.
+OpenSSL 1.1 must be installed.
+P4 Control Plane uses OpenSSL instead of BoringSSL.

 ## 2 Source Code